Il contenuto di questa pagina richiede una nuova versione di Adobe Flash Player.

 Blaff: it is a way to cook fish and shellfish, with spicy broth.
 It goes well with rice

-Blanc manger: type pudding dessert coconut
+Blanc manger: a coconut dessert

-Bokit: fried bread with meat, fish, vegetables
+Bokit: fried bread with meat, fish, vegetables fried bread dumpling sandwhich normally stuffed with meat, fish or vegetables

-Boudin créole: "blood" spicy, pork or fish
+Boudin créole: Blood pudding spicy Creole style normally pork or fish based.

 Calalou: soup made of herbs, vegetables, pork and crab.